T-Jedsada/how-to-nearby-beacon-android/README.md

 - **Step 3:** Configuration Nearby Notification

-    You can setup URL and content notification nearby for your beacon on [Beacons Dashboard](https://developers.google.com/beacons/dashboard/)
+    You can set up URL and content notification nearby for your beacon on [Beacons Dashboard](https://developers.google.com/beacons/dashboard/)

 - **Step 4:** Enable Mode Nearby

-    Finally you must enable nearby mode on your mobile (Android) **Setting -> Google -> Nearby**
+    Finally, you must enable nearby mode on your mobile (Android) **Setting -> Google -> Nearby**

-    **Result:** you can see list of content beacon or nearby place but it doesn't show via notification, So you must change priority. 👇
+    **Result:** you can see beacon contents or nearby places that doesn't show via notification, So you must change priority. 👇

     ![string](image//step-setting.png)